NCAR/ccpp-framework/doc/CCPPtechnical/source/BuildingRunningHostModels.rst

     ./rt.sh -f

-This command can only be used on a NOAA machine using the Intel compiler, where the output of a non-CCPP build using the default Intel version is compared against the official baseline.
+This command can only be used on a NOAA machine using the Intel compiler, where the output of a non-CCPP build using the default Intel version is compared against the *official baseline*.
 For information on testing the CCPP code, or using alternate computational platforms, see the following sections.

 This command and all others below produce log output in ``./tests/log_machine.compiler``.
 These log files contain information on the location of the run directories that can be used as templates for the user.
 Each ``rt*.conf`` contains one or more compile commands preceding a number of tests.